bayfrontmedia/container/README.md

 **Description:**

-Get an entry from the container.
+Get an entry from the container by its ID or alias.

 **Parameters:**